beccasaurus/IO.Interfaces/README.markdown

 License
 -------

-IFile is released under the MIT license.
+IO.Interfaces is released under the MIT license.

 TODO
 ----